Rate This Recipe:

 Be sure to add the zucchini in a single layer to the pan so the slices don’t overlap and make good contact with the pan.
 Work in batches and keep the finished slices warm in a low oven.

-When you’re finished, arrange the zucchini in a serving plate, squeeze on a little lemon juice and sprinkle with Parmesan cheese.
+When you’re finished, arrange the zucchini in a serving plate, squeeze a little lemon juice over the slices and sprinkle with Parmesan cheese.
+Enjoy!

 - Salt and pepper